 inward within ourselves and then going outward expressing ourselves.

-***Black: The black fabric in this spell is used as an absorption colour.
-Black absorbs all colours and all energies.
+***Black: The black fabric in this spell is used as an absorption color.
+Black absorbs all colors and all energies.
 By placing the orange spiral on this we are signifying just what those energies are that the black is absorbing, all creative energies.